compendia/docs/docs/guide/wallet.md

 ![Mnemonic](./img/transferbutton.png)

-Once you're in the Transfer panel, simply enter the amount of Dia you want to transfer and the address of the receiver.
+Once you're in the Transfer panel, simply enter the amount of BIND you want to transfer and the address of the receiver.

 When you click **Send**, you'll get a confirmation screen with the information you entered.